-Rotarians from Clubs in the North of Scotland support many projects overseas.
-Our clubs work directly with Rotary clubs and communities around the world to provide sustainable clean water and sanitation systems, fight hunger and disease, improve literacy and education, enhancing maternal and child health, and help to grow local economies.
+Rotary Elgin supports many overseas projects.
+We work directly with Rotary Clubs and communities around the world to provide sustainable clean water and sanitation systems, fight hunger and disease, improve literacy and education, enhance maternal and child health and help to grow local economies.

 When natural disasters, such as earthquakes, typhoons or floods occur around the world, Rotarians are usually among the first people to take action.
-We organise collections and raise money for the various charities that are best equipped to provide relief for those in need.
-Through our support for survival kits such as ShelterBox, AquaBox and Disaster Aid we help to provide the basic essentials required in an emergency situation
+We organise collections and donate money for the various charities that are best equipped to provide relief directly to those in need.
+Through our support for survival kits such as ShelterBox and AquaBox we help to provide the basic essentials required in an emergency situation.